Ideal Elevator Dimensions for Australian Homes: Complete Size Guide

 How These Dimensions Fit Real Australian Homes

-68 % of our Victorian-terrace installs use the staircase void.
+60 % of our installs use the staircase void.

 The average void is 1000 mm wide.
 A 965 mm wide shaft fits perfectly.